padicao2010/yalul/README.md

 ```

 * ui.init(): initialize libui and yalul
-* ui.main(): jump into the loop, only ui.quit can't finish the loop
+* ui.main(): jump into the loop, only ui.quit can finish the loop
 * ui.quit(): finish the loop

 There are some APIs for showing a standard dialog.
 These APIs all consumes a *Window* control as the first arguments.
 They may be moved into *Window* one day.